-The accompanying consolidated financial statements include the accounts of the Operating Partnership and its subsidiaries, and all significant intercompany amounts have been eliminated.
+The accompanying consolidated financial statements of Simon Property include the accounts of all majority-owned subsidiaries, and all significant intercompany amounts have been eliminated.

 We consolidate Properties that are wholly owned or Properties that we own less than 100% but we control.
 Control of a Property is demonstrated by, among other factors, our ability to: